josh-padnick/ec2-snapper/Readme.md

 ## Motivation
+For the full story, see the [Motivating Blog Post](https://joshpadnick.com/2015/06/18/a-simple-tool-for-snapshotting-your-ec2-instances/).

 One of the best parts of working with EC2 instances is you can create a snapshot of the EC2 instance as an Amazon Machine Image (AMI).
 The problem is that deleting AMI's is a really clunky experience:

 1. Deleting an AMI is a two-part process.
 First, you have to de-register the AMI.
 Then you have to delete the corresponding EBS volume snapshot.